ducksify/ainv/README.md

-# Get Ansible inventory from VMWare
+# Get Ansible inventory from Database CMDB
 This commande produceansible  __hosts__ file in the actual directory